 Unlike other crimping tools, like the Hozan P-707 with its compound hinge, there is no risk of applying too much force and damaging (or even crushing) the crimp terminal.

 As for the smaller features, these work equally well.
 For example, the locking latch is conveniently placed and is easy to engage while you are putting down the tool.

 The case of the PAD-02 is quite nice.
 On one side it has hard foam with cutouts for the kit’s components.
 On the other side it has soft padded foam.
 When closed, all components are held in place well.
 You can shake the case around and when you open it again, everything will be where you left it.

 The case is obviously not as durable as something like a Pelican case, but it is a significant improvement over generic Chinese kit cases that have their latches coming off after having been used a couple dozen times.

 Along with the case you get six smaller boxes that are intended for storing crimp terminals.
 The boxes are transparent so you can see what is in them.
 They also interlock both on the back and the sides.

 The boxes’ inclusion and quality is a nice bit of Japanese attention to detail.
-I already had a storage solution for crimp terminals, so I am using them for other small components instead.
+We already had a storage solution for crimp terminals, so we are using them for other small components instead.
 They are too nice to leave unused.